 Constables and sub-inspectors have to take a written entrance test.
 If you pass you have to go for a physical test.
-If you pass the physical test then you are called for an interview.
-After the interview, you are expected to undergo a medical check in order to determine whether you are fit.
-Only after all this is completed are final selections made.
+If that is cleared then you are called for an interview.
+Then you go through a medical check-up to see if you are medically fit and only then is the final selection done.

-IPS officers on the other hand are recruited at the central level and its ranks begin as either an additional/assistant superintendent or superintendent of Police.
+IPS officers on the other hand are recruited at the central level and ranks begin as either Additional or Assistant Superintendent or Superintendent of Police.